Patient Rights & Responsibilities

 - Be free from unnecessary restraint and any form of abuse or harassment.

 - Complain about hospital care without fear of reprisal and if requested, to receive a written response from the hospital.
-Patients or their loved ones may contact the manager of the department where care is received, or Melissa Morrison, Patient Experience Coordinator, 360-788-6992.
+Patients or their loved ones may contact the manager of the department where care is in process, or call our compliment and complaint Hotline to the Heart 1-844-749-8817.

 - Receive visitors, subject to your consent.
 Visitors are designated by patient and includes but is not limited to spouse, domestic partner, family member, friend.
 Patient may also withdraw consent from visitation at any time.
 Hospital will not restrict, limit or otherwise deny visitation privileges on the basis of race, color, national origin, religion, sex, gender identity, sexual orientation or disability.
 All visitors shall enjoy full and equal visitation privileges consistent with patient preference.